horizontalsystems/blockchain-crypto-guides/DeFi/1-defi-explained.md

 ## Building DeFi

 The DeFi been growing extremely fast.
-There are currently a lot of well-financed startups, entrepreneurs, finance people working in DeFi ecosystem.
+There are currently a lot of well-financed startups, entrepreneurs, and finance people working in DeFi ecosystem.
 It's difficult to stay on top even for someone involved in the industry on a full-time basis.

 In essence, DeFi services consist of smart contracts that outline the operational logic of the service.
 Once that smart contract coded by engineers and added to the Ethereum blockchain it becomes public, permanent and accessible to all.